 The current version of the Virtual Tour has been supplemented by a voice-over both in Polish and English, as well as touching artistic photographs by Sławomir Kasper (IPN).

-The exhibition "The Image of Treblinka in the Eyes of Samuel Willenberg", organized by the Institute of National Remembrance at the Janusz Kurtyka “History Point” Educational Centre in Warsaw, presents fifteen bronze sculptures made in the years 1999-2003 depicting figures of prisoners and scenes from everyday life at the camp, which portray the Artist's painful memories of that time.
+The exhibition "The Image of Treblinka in the Eyes of Samuel Willenberg", organized by the Institute of National Remembrance at the Janusz Kurtyka “History Point” Educational Center in Warsaw, presents fifteen bronze sculptures made in the years 1999-2003 depicting figures of prisoners and scenes from everyday life at the camp, which portray the Artist's painful memories of that time.
 Quotes from Samuel Willenberg's book Surviving Treblinka in English and Polish were used as descriptions of the exhibits.
 This has allowed the author’s voice to reverberate fully.

 The exhibition together with the educational project on Willenberg's work was realized thanks to the kindness and great trust placed in the Institute of National Remembrance by the Widow of the Artist, Mrs. Ada Krystyna Willenberg, who has been tirelessly continuing her husband's work, aimed at preserving the memory of the Holocaust especially among young generations.

 Samuel Willenberg was a soldier of the Polish Army and the Home Army as well as a participant of the Warsaw Uprising.
 Despite the traumatic war experiences in German-occupied Poland, until the end of his life in 2016, Samuel Willenberg had the courage to return to his native country.
 Since leaving for Israel in 1950, he and his wife Ada Krystyna have on numerous occasions traveled to Poland - either alone or as guides of Israeli youth.